google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/html.md

 When your page loads, the browser takes your HTML to create the *initial* content of the page.
 The DOM represents the *current* content of the page, which can change over time.
-This is what you're seeing in the DOM Tree of DevTools.
 The mysterious `<div>A new element!?!</div` content is added to your page because of the `<script src="new.js"></script>` tag at the bottom of your HTML.
 This tag causes some JavaScript code to run.
 The JavaScript code adds `<div>A new element!?!</div>` to your page.
 That is why this mystery text is visible on your live page, but not in your HTML.

 ### Edit the DOM {: #edit }